Find Grad Schools

 6 Yearly Graduations

 University of Houston comes in at #13 on our list of the most popular colleges offering doctor's degrees in romance languages.
 Each year, around 47,000 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $8,685 per year, while in-state graduate students, on average, pay $8,713 per year.
-The romance languages program at University of Houston awarded 6 doctor's degrees during the 2020-2021 school year.
-About 67% of this group were women, and 67% were students from an underrepresented racial-ethnic group.
+During the most recent year for which we have data, 6 people received their doctor's degree in romance languages from UH.
+About 70% of this group were women, and 20% were students from an underrepresented racial-ethnic group.

 Below are some popular majors that are similar to romance languages that offer doctor’s degrees.